 Do a cultural tour

-Trish Kane, a Bundjalung woman and cultural promotions officer at the Jellurgal Aboriginal Cultural Centre opens in new window, leads the way on a cultural tour in Burleigh Head National Park.
-The 2.5-hour tour runs Monday to Friday and takes you along a 1.2-kilometre trail, tracing the northern bank of Tallebudgera Creek, past ancient shell middens created by the Kombumerri people, before opening up to ocean views.
+Trish Kane, a Bundjalung woman and cultural promotions officer at the Jellurgal Aboriginal Cultural Centre, leads the way on a cultural tour in Burleigh Head National Park.
+The 2.5-hour tour takes you along a 1.2-kilometre trail, tracing the northern bank of Tallebudgera Creek, past ancient shell middens created by the Kombumerri people, before opening up to ocean views.
 A more challenging rainforest circuit takes you over Jellurgal mountain.
 Keep your eyes peeled for koalas in the eucalypt forest, eastern water dragons scurrying through leaf litter and, in winter, humpback whales cruising the “humpback highway”.

 Wander street markets

 In a backstreet awash with workshops and warehouses, live music drifts out into the evening.
-The hubbub springs from Miami Marketta opens in new window, a family-friendly laneway dining precinct that seats 700 people on Friday and Saturday nights (a smaller version operates on Wednesdays).
+The hubbub springs from Miami Marketta, a family-friendly laneway dining precinct open on Wednesday, Friday and Saturday nights.
 The stage has hosted big names including The Cat Empire, while vendors serve pizza, smoked brisket rolls, bao and fried-before-your-eyes calamari, while the dessert hall doles out donuts and gelato.
-Cocktail aficionados can hit The Gin Parlour and Infusion Bar opens in new window, which stocks 90 gins.
+Cocktail aficionados can hit The Gin Parlour, which stocks more than 90 gins.

 Try some craft brews